MBuda03/mbuda03.github.io/_posts/2016-06-10-Lets-Learn-Umbraco-1-Introduction.md

 ### Property Editor and Data Types
 - Property
-    - Characteristic of something or a short description (e.g. Page Title)
+    - Characteristic of something or a short description (e.g. Page Title, Id)
 - Data Type
-    - Information allowed into that property (e.g. Text Field, Text Box)
+    - Information allowed into that property (e.g. Text Field, Auto Generated Number)
 - Property Editor
     - The code that data types are created from